1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 • 1942-P Silver CAM Nickel: Cameo proof, silver

 The 1942 series splits into two main groups: regular copper-nickel coins and wartime silver issues.
-Regular strikes trade near face value in circulated condition, while silver versions carry a premium due to metal content.
-Proof coins were made specifically for collectors and show superior detail and finish.
-CAM and DCAM designations indicate the level of contrast between frosted designs and mirror surfaces—higher contrast means higher value.
+Regular strikes trade near face value in circulated condition, while silver versions carry a premium due to their metal content.
+Proof coins were made specifically for collectors and show sharper detail and finer surfaces than business strikes.

 1942 No Mint Mark Nickel Value